-For the past 20 years she has researched, studied and explored various 'quality of life' altering strategies.
-Her mission was to find out how to have a life of joy, peace and fabulous health - the best life possible!
-This inspiring woman not only 'got up' when everyone thought she was 'out for the count', but rose to new heights, and continues to soar.
-You Don't Know Crazy gives you the inspiration and tools that will allow you to soar .
+For the past 25 years, she has researched, studied, and explored various 'quality of life' altering strategies.
+Her mission was to find out how to have a life of joy, peace, and fabulous health - the best life possible!
+This inspiring woman not only 'got up' when everyone thought she was 'out for the count' but rose to new heights and continues to soar.
+You Don't Know Crazy gives you the inspiration and tools that will allow you to fly.

 Wambui shares how mental illness 'stole' her life and how she took it back and re-invented herself.

 Available at and all online bookstore.
 Order at your favorite 'brick and mortar' book store.
 Many e-book formats and sample are available at SmashWords.com

 An Autographed Copy of the book is also available at Wambui's online store.

 YOU DON'T KNOW CRAZY